 When should I spay or neuter my pet?

-It used to be common practice to spay and neuter young pets as soon as it was safe as part of the battle against pet overpopulation, and sterilization is still performed on shelter puppies and kittens.
-When it comes to privately owned pets in secure homes, here are AAHA’s most recent recommendations:
+As part of the battle against pet overpopulation, it used to be common practice to spay and neuter young pets as soon as it was safe to do so, and sterilization still is routinely performed on shelter puppies and kittens.
+When it comes to privately-owned pets in secure homes, here are AAHA’s most recent recommendations.

 - Cats: Female kittens can enter their first heat cycle as young as four months, but usually not until they are five or six months old.
 AAHA has endorsed the “Fix Felines by Five” initiative, which recommends sterilization of cats by five months of age.
-This recommendation prevents the birth of unwanted litters and greatly decreases mammary cancer risks in female cats and spraying/marking in male cats, but still allows kittens time to grow.
-Kittens sterilized at this age bounce back quickly from surgery.
+This recommendation prevents unwanted litters and greatly decreases mammary cancer risks in female cats as well as spraying/marking in male cats, but still allows kittens time to grow.
+Kittens sterilized at this age quickly bounce back from surgery.

 - Dogs: According to the AAHA Canine Life Stage Guidelines, small-breed dogs (under 45 pounds projected adult body weight) should be neutered at six months of age or spayed prior to the first heat (five to six months).
-Large-breed dogs (over 45 pounds projected adult body weight) should be neutered after growth stops, which is usually between 9 and 15 months of age.
-The decision on when to spay a large-breed female dog is based on many factors, and your veterinarian can help narrow down the recommended window of 5 to 15 months depending on your dog’s disease risk and lifestyle.
+Large-breed dogs (over 45 pounds projected adult body weight) should be neutered after growth stops, which usually is between 9 and 15 months of age.
+The decision on when to spay a large-breed female dog is based on many factors—your veterinarian can help narrow down the recommended window of 5 to 15 months depending on your dog’s disease risk and lifestyle.

 What are the benefits of spaying or neutering my pet?

-Many pet owners think their female pet needs to experience the joy of motherhood at least once, or that their male pet will feel less masculine if he’s neutered, but animals simply do not think that way.
-US pet owners routinely forgo spay and neuter surgeries for their pets for a variety of reasons, including the following:
+Many pet owners think their female pet needs to experience the joy of motherhood at least once or that their male pet will feel less masculine if he’s neutered, but animals simply do not think that way.
+US pet owners choose not to spay or neuter their pets for a variety of reasons, including:

 - They show or breed the animals